Side Effects of an Epidural and What You Should Know - Baby Chick

 Share

 Now more than ever, women can have more of a say when giving birth.
 Whether she wants to have a medicated birth, an unmedicated birth, or a planned cesarean birth, many choices are available to her, which is wonderful and empowering!
-(Of course, that’s assuming that her pregnancy and labor are going well and that mom and baby are healthy.)
-The most popular option laboring women are choosing today is an epidural.
-As you probably know, an epidural can decrease or potentially eliminate the pain and discomfort women experience in labor.
-But—as we all know—the option is a controversial topic.
+(Of course, that’s assuming her pregnancy and labor are going well and that mom and baby are healthy.)
+The most popular option that laboring women are choosing today is an epidural.4,5 As you probably know, an epidural can decrease or potentially eliminate the pain and discomfort women experience in labor.4 However — as we all know — epidurals are also a controversial topic because of their possible side effects.
 Some moms say they would never choose such a pain relief option, while others can’t imagine having a baby without it.

 Possible Side Effects After an Epidural

-After receiving the steroid medication, you could experience some side effects.
-Thankfully, these all are very rare, but we wanted to outline them for you because they are still possible.
+After receiving the steroid medication, you could experience some side effects, such as changes in bowel and bladder function, fever the night of injection, and severe arthritis of the hips (avascular necrosis).2,3,6 Thankfully, these are all very rare, but we wanted to outline them for you because they’re still possible.
+Here are some of the other potential side effects of an epidural in more detail:2

-• An infection can potentially develop around the skin next to the epidural site.
-It usually does not spread.
-Antibiotics would be administered or, in more severe cases, emergency surgery.
+• Infection: According to the NHS, an infection can potentially develop around the skin next to the epidural site, but it usually doesn’t spread.
+Antibiotics would be administered, or (in more severe cases) you may have emergency surgery.6

-• Back pain may occasionally occur if many attempts are required to insert an epidural.
-The resulting tissue irritation can cause pain around the insertion site for a few days.
+• Back pain: Back pain may occasionally occur if many attempts are required to insert an epidural.
+The resulting tissue irritation can cause pain around the insertion site for a few days.2,4

-• While extremely rare, nerve damage can occur from direct trauma from the needle, the epidural tube, or an infection or bleeding.
+• Temporary nerve damage: While extremely rare, nerve damage can occur from direct trauma from the needle, the epidural tube, or an infection or bleeding.
 This can cause loss of feeling or movement in parts of the lower body.
 The most common symptoms are numbness, tingling, or weakness around the injection site that persists after an epidural has worn off.
-This usually gets better after a few days or weeks but can sometimes take months.
+This usually gets better after a few days or weeks but can sometimes take months.2,5,6

-• In rare cases, an epidural can lead to permanent loss of feeling or movement in one or both legs.
+• Permanent nerve damage: In rare cases, an epidural can lead to permanent loss of feeling or movement in one or both legs.
 Some cases of paralysis have occurred.
-But again, this is extremely rare.
+But again, this is extremely rare.2,6

-Overall, epidurals are a low-risk, non-surgical option available to laboring women.
-It may be something you are considering for your labor and baby’s birth, or maybe you are just researching and weighing your options.
-Either way, we want everyone to know there is no right way to have a baby.
-So, whether you choose medicated or unmedicated, as long as you have done your research and it’s what you prefer, do what you feel is best for you and your baby.
-That is what we call an empowered birth!
+Overall, epidurals are a low-risk, nonsurgical option available to laboring women.2 It may be something you’re considering for your labor and baby’s birth, or maybe you’re just researching and weighing your options.
+Either way, we want everyone to know there’s no “right” way to have a baby.
+So, whether you choose medicated or unmedicated, as long as you’ve done your research and it’s what you prefer, do what you feel is best for you and your baby.
+That’s what we call an empowered birth!

 Share